-To be successful, the combined company must retain and motivate key employees, and failure to do so could seriously harm the combined company.
+To be successful, we must retain and motivate key employees, and failure to do so could seriously harm us.

-To be successful, the combined company must retain and motivate executives and other key employees.
-Our and Eclipsys' employees may experience uncertainty about their future roles with the combined company until or after strategies for the combined company are announced or executed.
-These circumstances may adversely affect the combined company's ability to retain key personnel.
+To be successful, we must retain and motivate executives and other key employees.
+Our employees may experience uncertainty about their future roles with us until or after strategies are announced or executed.
+These circumstances may adversely affect our ability to retain key personnel.
 We and Eclipsys have implemented retention plans to retain and motivate executives and other key employees which will increase the cost of the Eclipsys Merger.
-The combined company also must continue to motivate employees and keep them focused on the strategies and goals of the combined company, which effort may be adversely affected as a result of the uncertainty and difficulties with integrating our business and Eclipsys' business.
-If the combined company is unable to retain executives and other key employees, the roles and responsibilities of such executive officers and employees will need to be filled either by existing or new officers and employees, which may require the combined company to devote time and resources to identifying, hiring and integrating replacements for the departed executives that could otherwise be used to integrate our business and Eclipsys' business or otherwise pursue business opportunities.
+We also must continue to motivate employees and keep them focused on our strategies and goals, which effort may be adversely affected as a result of the uncertainty and difficulties with integrating our business and Eclipsys' business.
+If we are unable to retain executives and other key employees, the roles and responsibilities of such executive officers and employees will need to be filled either by existing or new officers and employees, which may require us to devote time and resources to identifying, hiring and integrating replacements for the departed executives that could otherwise be used to integrate our business and Eclipsys' business or otherwise pursue business opportunities.

-If the combined company is unable to manage its growth, its business and financial results could suffer.
+If we are unable to manage our growth, our business and financial results could suffer.

-The combined company's future financial results will depend in part on its ability to profitably manage its core businesses, including any growth that the combined company may be able to achieve.
+Our future financial results will depend in part on our ability to profitably manage our core businesses, including any growth that we may be able to achieve.
 Over the past several years, both we and Eclipsys have engaged in the identification of, and competition for, growth and expansion opportunities.
-In order to achieve those initiatives, the combined company will need to, among other things, recruit, train, retain and effectively manage employees and expand its operations and financial control systems.
-If the combined company is unable to manage its businesses effectively and profitably, its business and financial results could suffer.
+In order to achieve those initiatives, we will need to, among other things, recruit, train, retain and effectively manage employees and expand our operations and financial control systems.
+If we are unable to manage our businesses effectively and profitably, our business and financial results could suffer.